Adrián Czornomaz

-Adrián Czornomaz (born April 30, 1968) is a former Argentine football player.
-He played as a striker for several teams, mainly from the Argentine Primera B Nacional, of which he is the all-time top goalscorer with 160.
-He is currently the manager of Talleres RE.
+Adrián Carlos Czornomaz (born April 30, 1968) is an Argentine former professional footballer who played as a striker for several teams, mainly from the Argentine Primera B Nacional, of which he is the all-time top goalscorer with 160.

 Career

-Czornomaz came through the youth ranks of Argentino de Quilmes, making his debut in the season 1986/87.
+Born in Sarandí, Buenos Aires, Argentina, Czornomaz played baby-fútbol for Defensores del Monte before joining the youth ranks of Argentino de Quilmes, making his debut with them in the Primera C.

 Czornomaz also played for Independiente, San Lorenzo de Almagro, Banfield, Belgrano, Quilmes, All Boys, Los Andes, Tucumán, Gimnasia y Esgrima, Tigre, Independiente Rivadavia, Tristán Suárez, Defensa y Justicia and Talleres de Escalada in Argentina, Cobreloa in Chile, SK Rapid Wien in Austria, Universitario and Sporting Cristal in Peru and Tigres de la UANL of Mexico.

 Personal life

 Czornomaz is of Ukrainian descent.
-His son, Nicolás Czornomaz, currently plays for Orange County SC in the United Soccer League.
+His son, Nicolás Czornomaz, currently plays for Panionios F.C. in the Super League Greece 2.